DRAGON79000/OTA/README.md

     - `ampy -p {PORT} put config.env` where PORT is the COM port at which your ESP32 board is connected to.
     - `ampy -p {PORT} put networks.json` where PORT is the COM port at which your ESP32 board is connected to.
     - `ampy -p {PORT} put boot.py` where PORT is the COM port at which your ESP32 board is connected to.
+# Resources:
+- https://docs.micropython.org/en/latest/esp32/tutorial/ - for developing the code for microcontroller
+- https://fastapi.tiangolo.com/ - for developing the server
+- https://docs.python.org/3/library/hashlib.html - for checking for updates
+- https://docs.python.org/3/library/base64.html - for encrypting and decrypting data sent by server to microcontroller